luiul/hf-case-study/README.md

 # Hellofresh Case Study

-## Assumptions

-- We ignore rounding errors (unit price and conversion rate are floats)

 ## Data Engineering

 To prepare the analysis, we perform the following steps:

-- Describe raw data
+- Perform exploratory analysis on raw data
-- Convert txt file to csv
+- Convert TXT file to CSV
-- Engieneer new data frame and export file to csv
+- Engineer new data frame and export file to CSV

 ### Raw Columns and Description